 So Saturn was not in the field of view and was only included because it was the primary target body.

-The distinction between the fov_targets field in the TAR tables, and the individual bytes for each target can also be useful, since it allows searches that isolate times when two object are in the field of view, or times when only one object is in the field of view.
+The distinction between the fov_targets field in the TAR tables, and the individual bytes for each target can also be useful, since it allows searches that isolate times when two objects are in the field of view, or times when only one object is in the field of view.
 For example, the search:

 vanilla . -fields “tar.scet tar.det” -select “titan 1 1”